Is a Correction Looming Ahead for Sonos Inc. (SONO)

-Sonos Inc. (NASDAQ:SONO) went up by 2.68% from its latest closing price compared to the recent 1-year high of $17.83.
-The company’s stock price has collected -9.34% of loss in the last five trading sessions.
-Barron’s reported on 10/06/20 that Apple Stops Selling Third-Party Audio Gear.
-It’s a Setback for Sonos and Logitech.
+Sonos Inc. (NASDAQ:SONO) went up by 4.51% from its latest closing price compared to the recent 1-year high of $17.83.
+The company’s stock price has collected 7.06% of gains in the last five trading sessions.
+Barron’s reported 11 hours ago that Apple’s HomePod Mini Wasn’t a Sonos Threat — and the Stock Just Got Upgraded

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.